Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Fluctuations of additive functionals

 where $Q_t(\bx,\psi|\bx_0)$ is the central object of the 'forward' Feynman-Kac approach \cite{Kac,majumdar_satya_n._brownian_2005}.

 We now relax the assumption by allowing for a \emph{negative support of} $\psi_t$, which we denote explicitly by $\psi_t\to\Psi_t$.
-In this case we need not to make any additional assumptions on $f(\bx_t,\Psi_t)$ for $\Psi_t=0$ because naturally $\lim_{|\Psi|\to\infty}Q_t(\bx,\psi|\bx_0)=0$.
-The lower boundary of integration over $\Psi$ in Eq.~(\ref{almost_new}) is extended to $-\infty$ and boundary terms therefrom resulting from the partial integration vanish.
-Due to the boundary conditions on $Q_t(\bx,\Psi|\bx_0)$ the resulting Eq.~(\ref{almost_new}) implies
+In this case we need not to make any additional assumptions on $f(\bx_t,\Psi_t)$ for $\Psi_t=0$ because naturally $\lim_{|\Psi|\to\infty}Q_t(\bx,\Psi|\bx_0)=0$.
+The lower boundary of integration over $\Psi$ in Eq.~(\ref{almost_new}) is extended to $-\infty$ and the boundary terms resulting from the partial integration vanish as a result of the boundary conditions.
+The resulting Eq.~(\ref{almost_new}) implies

 which upon taking a Fourier transform $\tld{Q}_t(\bx,\omega|\bx_0)\equiv\int_{-\infty}^{\infty}\ee{-{\rm i}\omega\Psi}Q_t(\bx,\Psi|\bx_0)d\Psi$ leads to the forward Feynman-Kac partial differential equation